Michelle-Mathews/100-Days-of-Coding-in-Python/README.md

 ## About the Course

 This challenge is based on Angela Yu's comprehensive Python bootcamp on Udemy.
 The course covers a wide range of Python topics, from the basics to more advanced concepts, and includes numerous projects to build practical skills.
-You can find the course here: [Link to the Udemy Course (if you have it)]
+You can find the course here: [https://www.udemy.com/course/100-days-of-code/]

+## Disclaimer

+These projects are the result of my learning journey through Angela Yu's 100 Days of Code course.
+I have focused on understanding the underlying concepts and implementing them in my own way.
+While I may have referred to the course materials for guidance, I have made every effort to create original code and the code in this repository is my own creation, and I believe it reflects my understanding of the topics.

 ## My Progress